Wines

 Tips for Serving Malbec Wine

 • Ideal Serving Temperature: Serve Malbec at a temperature between 60-65°F (15-18°C).
 This range allows the wine to express its full bouquet and flavour profile without overwhelming the palate.
+For this, you can invest ina wine fridge, that will keep your wine at optimal temperature.

 • Decanting: Decanting is recommended, especially for younger Malbecs.
 This process helps aerate the wine, softening tannins and releasing complex flavours.